poojapatel26/Time-Series-Stock-Price-Prediction/README.md

 ## Installation

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+There are additional Yahoo Finance and XGBoost Library to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation
 For this project, I was interestested in using Apple dataset from 2016 to 2022 to better understand: